femboyindustries/gimmick-theme/README.md

 during runtime, so you will need a `Context` in order to initialize actors.

-In gimmick, `Context`s are created during screen initialization, and are only usable in said screen initialization.
+In gimmick, `Context`s are created during screen initialization, and are only usable in said screen's initialization.
 Usually this means that you'll be given a `Context` whenever you define a screen:

 ```lua